Stuycs-K/finalproject-10-zhu-ashley-yau-connor/README.md

 After, the user should run `make encode` with arguments with the following flags:
 - -i flag for input user image
 - -o flag for output image file name
-- -t flag for output message mask text file
+- -m flag for output message mask text file
-- -m flag for mode (red or 0, green or 1, blue or 2, xor or 4, gray or 5, random or 7)
+- -p flag for mode (red or 0, green or 1, blue or 2, xor or 4, gray or 5, random or 7)
-- -p flag for bit edited for relevant planes (red, green, blue)
+- -n flag for bit edited for relevant planes (red, green, blue)

 Finally, the user should view the output image under the specified stegsolve plane to see the message.